c-david-projects/drum_machine-javascript/README.md

 ﻿# drum_machine
-A simple beat machine that trigger sounds with the keyboard, mouse or touch Made with javascript
+A simple beat machine that trigger sounds with mouse or touch Made with javascript